 Paula M. Marino (Auburn University, 1992) was elected to the Omicron Delta Kappa Board of Trustees in 2022.
 Her current term on the board will end in June 2025.

 Paula began her Southern Company career in 1993 and progressed through various roles in distribution, transmission, fossil-hydro generation, and nuclear generation.
 She served as the assistant to the president of Southern Company Generation and managed multiple departments within Engineering and Construction Services (E&CS), including environmental and retrofit projects supporting Alabama Power.
 Paula also served as vice president of engineering at Southern Nuclear.
+She is currently a senior vice president with Southern Company.

 Paula earned a bachelor’s degree and a master’s degree in electrical engineering from Auburn University and is a licensed professional engineer in the states of Alabama, Delaware, Florida, Georgia, Kansas, Maryland, Mississippi, Nevada, North Carolina, Oklahoma, South Carolina, Texas, Virginia, and Washington.